cinchy-co/Documentation/cql/the-basics-of-cql/cql-statements-overview/cinchy-ddl-statements.md

 In SQL, a view is a virtual table based on the result-set of an SQL statement.

-A view contains rows and columns, taken from fields of an original table and presents them with a different structure and organization.
-For example, this is useful when only some columns of a table may be relevant to a user, so they don't have to see information from other columns that may be irrelevant to them.
+A view has rows and columns, taken from fields of an original table and presents them with a different structure and organization.
+This is useful when only some columns of a table may be relevant to a user, so they don't have to see information from other columns that may be irrelevant to them.

-SQL functions and the WHERE statement can be added to a view to present the data as if the data was coming from one single table.
+SQL functions and the **WHERE** statement can be added to a view to present the data as if the data was coming from one single table.

 **Syntax**